Facebook Pixel Biology, Bachelor of Science | Western Kentucky University

 Overview

-The major in biology (525) provides students the opportunity to undertake an in-depth study of biology.
+The major in Biology (525) provides students the opportunity to undertake an in-depth study of biological sciences and its applications.
 A minor, second major, or certificate is not required.
-In addition to a required core, students complete a range of biology elective courses that can be tailored to their individual interests.
-In addition to coursework, students have the opportunity to apply up to six semester hours of faculty-guided independent research and/or internship towards their degree.
-This program is particularly well-suited to students interested in pursuing advanced study in a biology-related field or who require training in specific areas to support their career goals.
+The major in Biology begins with foundation classes and laboratories that build into a core of advanced courses and laboratories.
+In addition to a required core, students complete a range of biology elective courses tailored to their interests to support their career goals.
+The students can also apply up to six credit hours of faculty-guided independent research and/or an internship experience toward their degree program.

-This option for a major in biology requires a minimum of 48 hours in biology with 24 hours at the 300 or higher level.
+This option for a major in biology requires a minimum of 54 hours in biology including 29-30 hours at the 300 or higher level.
 No minor is required.
-A range of upper level courses are available in ecology and evolutionary biology, molecular and cellular biology, plant biology, animal biology, and microbiology.
+A range of upper-level courses are aligned with six concentrations offered within the major.

 A baccalaureate degree requires a minimum of 120 unduplicated semester hours.
 More information can be found at www.wku.edu/registrar/degree_certification.php.